data-integrations/salesforce/docs/SalesforceBulk-batchsource.md

 ``SELECT Id FROM Contact WHERE Name LIKE 'A%' AND MailingCity = 'California'``

 **SObject Name:** Salesforce object name to read.
-If value is provided plugin will get all fields for this object from Salesforce and generate SOQL query (`select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`).
+If value is provided, plugin will get all fields for this object from Salesforce and generate SOQL query (`select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`).
 Ignored if SOQL query is provided.